MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSoftwareUpdateAutoDeploymentRule.md

 ```

 ## DESCRIPTION
-The **New-CMSoftwareUpdateAutoDeploymentRule** cmdlet creates Microsoft System Center Configuration Manager deployment rules for automatic software updates.
+The **New-CMSoftwareUpdateAutoDeploymentRule** cmdlet creates Configuration Manager deployment rules for automatic software updates.

-System Center Configuration Manager uses rules to manage automatic deployment of software updates.
+Configuration Manager uses rules to manage automatic deployment of software updates.
-When a rule runs, System Center Configuration Manager adds updates that qualify for the rule to a software update group.
+When a rule runs, Configuration Manager adds updates that qualify for the rule to a software update group.
-The System Center Configuration Manager server downloads content files and copies them to distribution points, and then updates client computers.
+The Configuration Manager server downloads content files and copies them to distribution points, and then updates client computers.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.